torarg/ansible-deployment/README.md

 ## overview

-ansible-deployment is a cli application managing ansible deployments.
+ansible-deployment is a cli application for managing ansible deployments.

 It features: